05Quinten01/IWO_final_project/README.md

-# IWO_final_project
+# Final Project Repository
-Repository for the final project from 'Introduction to research methods'
+In this repository, all information you need to do the research can be found.